rimesc/google-sheets-calendar-connector/README.md

 ## Installation ##

-Run `npm install -g` to install the application globally.
+Run `npm install -g $(npm pack | tail -1)` to install the application globally.
 This will add a `google-sheets-calendar-connector` executable to the path.

 You can use the `TOKEN_DIR` environment variable to control where the API token is stored.